Easy-to-read

 Whispers

 Melike Kara’s solo exhibition Whispers conceives photography not as a static image, but as a circulating, ever-changing medium of memory, identity and transformation.
 For the Kunsthaus Hamburg, the artist creates a large-scale installation in which, for the first time, she burns photographs from her own archive and, once turned into ash, integrates them into the space.
 What remains are traces – fragments of images eluding fixation.
 Building on Kara’s long-standing exploration of her Kurdish heritage, the exhibition focuses on belonging and transformation.
-Visitors enter a fragile garden: paintings cover the floor; images made from coffee grounds permeate the space like sedimented traces of the past.
-Plants grow in certain areas; water collects in basins.
+Visitors enter a fragile garden: a frieze made from coffee grounds permeates the space like a sedimented trace of the past; in some places, plants are growing; water oozes out of the walls and collects in basins.
 The result is a sensory space that invites us to consider identity as something that is in a state of constant flux.

 Viewed within the context of the Triennial of Photography, the exhibition condenses the key themes of this year’s festival: Alliance as a fluid, ever-evolving relationship between images, bodies and stories; Infinity as an ongoing process of memory and change; and Love as a delicate form of closeness and belonging that requires care and openness.